Pliny the Younger

 Life

-Gaius Plinius Caecilius Secundus, known in English as Pliny the Younger or Minor to distinguish him from Pliny the Elder, his uncle and adoptive parent after his father passed away.
-Pliny was actually born C. Caecilius Secundus at Como in 61/62 CE; he took his uncle’s name after the adoption.
+Gaius Plinius Caecilius Secundus, known in English as Pliny the Younger or Plinius Minor to distinguish him from Pliny the Elder, his uncle and adoptive parent, was a prominent first century CE politician.
+Pliny was actually born C. Caecilius Secundus at Como in 61/62 CE; he lost his father when he was young and took his uncle’s name after being adopted by him.

 He studied rhetoric in Rome under Quintilian and Nicetes Sacerdos of Smyrna, and soon thereafter began his legal career.
 Tragedy struck when in 79 his uncle died while investigating the eruption of Vesuvius, which Pliny detailed in letters 6.16 and 6.20.